oscar-defelice/coloured-logger/README.md

 ## Installation

-You can install My Colored Logger using pip:
+You can install My Coloured Logger using pip:

 ```bash
 pip install coloured-logger